Need Help? Give us a call.

 You heard it here first: There are laws regulating how businesses send emails.
-It’s crucial to understand these laws before building out your email marketing strategy.
+While the potential for legal complications can be a disadvantage to email marketing, they can be avoided by understanding the laws before building out your strategy.

 You do not want to violate the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, otherwise known as the CAN-SPAM Act.

 Email service providers offer tools and learning resources to help you stay within the law of email marketing—use them.